 3. See yourself through grace.
 It is easy to suffer from anxiety, and then add more self-condemnation to the fire, by believing you are worse than everyone else, weaker, faithless, and more sinful than those who seem to live normally.
 I assure you, no one is without sin.
 No one has the right to cast the first stone at you (John 8:1-11).
 We are all being sanctified, refined, and tested in many ways.
 But He thankfully offers grace and compassion to help us through.
 See yourself through His eyes.

 4. Learn to deny your emotions.
 Emotions are important, but they can lie to you, especially in the throes of anxiety.
 Act on what you know to be true, despite how you feel.
 Faith is not a feeling; it’s a decision to trust even when you don’t understand.
-This was the hardest yet most powerful thing I learned to do — to make decisions based on God’s love and faithfulness according to His Word even while my emotions hurled all over the place.
-My body would literally be shaking, and I would feel like I was dying, and yet I would quote, “He has not given you a spirit of fear … ” (2 Timothy 1:7)
+This was the hardest yet most powerful thing I learned to do — to make decisions based on God’s love and faithfulness according to His Word and not my emotions which can hurl all over the place.
+“He has not given you a spirit of fear … ” (2 Timothy 1:7)

 5. Heed words of life.
 There is so much cynicism and negativity in the world.
 What you allow to sink into your spirit becomes your very thoughts and eventually what you believe to be true.
 So whatever is true, worthy of reverence, honorable — think upon these things (Philippians 4-8).
-I had no idea at the time that listening to music would be one of my first steps to healing.
-Out of desperation, I filled my home with a continuous stream of praise and worship songs.
+For me, filling my home with a continuous stream of praise and worship songs was so helpful.
 Looking back, I see that these words of life and hope were slowly lifting my spirit out of fear and into praise.

 6. Fight for gratitude.
 When we are in the grips of fear, we have to fight to see what is good and what graces we have been given, no matter how small.
 Give thanks in all circumstances; for this is the will of God in Christ Jesus for you (1 Thessalonians 5:18).